alexandrevicenzi/GladeBuilder/README.md

-GladeWindow
+GladeBuilder
 ===========

-GladeWindow is a simple Gtk Builder for Glade files.
+GladeBuilder is a simple Gtk Builder for Glade files.

 Why is it cool?